 Sitting pretty inside The Royal Hotel, fleur is as beautiful and as fancy as she sounds.
 With local produce front and centre, there’s plenty to get excited about when it comes to the menu, which has recently had a complete French revamp.
 Paired with a curated wine list, some stunning cocktails and equally lovely interiors, stop by on your next night out in Perth.

 The team at Petition are big believers in supporting local so you can expect only the freshest of ingredients, prepared simply but bursting with flavour.
 The menu changes regularly—though the famous chopped broccoli salad always makes an appearance—but it doesn't matter what you order, you're guaranteed to love it.
 Whether it's a long lunch or a luxurious dinner, try to nab a seat on the long leather couch for ultimate comfort.
 Wine Merchant and Beer Corner are also just around the corner if you need somewhere for a pre or post-dinner drink.

 Wildflower is shifting our preconceived idea of ‘food for thought’.
 The menu is dictated by the environment and draws on the seasonal indigenous Noongar calendar.
 You’ll make a booking with the expectation to be blown away by the view, but in reality, it’s much more than that.
 The creativity of each dish will make you appreciate our Western Australian soil just a little bit more than the last.

 Is our obsession with the State Buildings obvious yet?
 This is fancy opulence in its most justifiable form.
-Normally our hearts would melt at the words kingfish ceviche, but at Post, we struggle to go past the duck agnolotti.
-Pretty much everything here showcases local purveyors and the wonderfulness that is WA.
-Think Nordic neutrals, fine lines and colourful wholesomeness surrounding a tree you wish you had in your living room.
+Normally our hearts would melt at the words gnocchi, but at Post, we struggle to go past the orecchiette.
+Pretty much everything on the modern Italian menu showcases local purveyors and the wonderfulness that is WA.
+The newly refurbed dining space only adds to the fine-dining experience.